Azure/aks-periscope/docs/testing.md

 ## Launching the tests

-The tests are launched using `go test ./...`, or by launching a debugger (F5) in VS Code while any file in the `collector` package is active.
+The tests are run using `go test ./...`, or by launching a debugger (F5) in VS Code while any file in the `collector` package is active.

 This produces a binary which runs on the host, containing some embedded resources and the initialization code (the `TestMain` function in `collector/shared_test.go`).